 When I arrived at Bob Jones University, I arrived with a great appreciation of BMM.
 Each year when Missions Emphasis week at Bob Jones University arrived, I took the time to visit each mission agency table.
 For reasons God only knows, each mission board I talked to turned away from me once they saw that I was a Biblical Counseling major.
 Baptist Mid-Missions and Silent Word Ministries International were the only two that attended BJU during those weeks that really seemed interested in me.
 My senior year I determined that I would not visit the tables during Missions Emphasis week.
-God definitely has a sense oh humor.
-That week I found out that a requirement for an elective I was taking was to talk to two missionary organizations.
+God definitely has a sense of humor.
+That week I found out that a requirement for an elective class I was taking was to talk to two missionary organizations.
 After trying to start up conversations and being turned down, I wound up talking to Silent Word and Baptist Mid-Missions.

 I wound up going back to talk with the folks at the Baptist Mid-Missions table every day that week, I learned that BMM does First Look internships and individual internships.
 First Look interns work with a couple different missionary families for five weeks.
 Individual interns stay with one missionary family and the church they are working in.
 That week was a turning point for me.
 I began the process of becoming an intern with BMM.
 That next summer I interned with Glen and Tammy Galbraith for four months.
-One and a half of those weeks Glen and Tammy loaned me out to plan, organize, and run a Holiday Bible club up in Luton for another BMM missionary.
+One and a half of those weeks Glen and Tammy loaned me out to plan, organize, and run a Holiday Bible club (VBS) up in Luton for another BMM missionary.
 The next summer I visited three BMM missionary families.
 I greatly enjoyed working along side members of the BMM mission family.
-Just this past summer I was appointed as a missionary with Baptist Mid-Missions to the United Kingdom.
+July 2018, I was appointed a missionary with Baptist Mid-Missions to the United Kingdom.

 I am so grateful for where God has brought me and excited for where He will take me!